By Adam Smith, 21st Century

 In terms of being sold to the Rothschilds or other banks, wrong, the BoC has been 100% publicly owned since it was nationalized in 1938.
 In terms of being controlled by them, we’ll get to that in a moment.

 Where the history may be getting confused is we did do something sort of significant with the BIS in 1974: we participated in the first Basel Committee resulting in the Concordat.
 But that had nothing to do with monetary policy, it was all about how to maintain the security and supervision of banks’ foreign establishments and ensure they are all operating under comparable standards.
 This is important because banking being what it is, a private for-profit business with the ability to create money, historically it naturally attracts scammers and psychopaths yearning for money and power.
-If anything, the last couple decades Canada has become a leader in this arena, being a shining example of a strong resilient financial system that weathered the storm of the ’08 crisis better than most and imparting our wisdom to other nations.
+To our credit, the last couple decades Canada has become a shining example of a strong resilient financial system that weathered the storm of the ’08 crisis better than most and now imparts our banking system wisdom to other nations.
+Now, it’s still a system of structural inequality, but at least it’s one of the more stable and least corrupt.

 The financial acolytes and the general public are also indoctrinated to believe that the various gains of the modern world are somehow directly attributable to the neoliberal capitalist system, as if none of it were possible otherwise.
 As if the economic results were a calculated decision by the ideologically programmed machinery of the system itself, and not the sum decisions of actual living people.
 Completely untrue of course, and many finance workers actually believe they are contributing positively to society at large, unaware they are merely a cog in the wealth vacuum for the elite, but this is not the paper to get into that.